 Let’s take a closer look at the case for a V-shaped recovery, starting with the similarities between now and 1987.
 Back then, the economy was doing well, boosted by Reaganomics, and this stronger economic backdrop helped the market regain its footing in relatively short order.
 In other words, conditions were far different than what we saw in 2008, where we had a deep financial crisis.
 Right now, we have a health crisis creating headwinds for an economy that has been very strong up until just a few weeks ago.
 I believe the massive fiscal stimulus package making its way through Congress, combined with Fed actions, will be instrumental in helping the U.S. economy withstand the health crisis of Covid-19.

 The U.S. economy’s trajectory can be sped along by biotechnology innovations (which will support coronavirus containment efforts) and technology innovations (which have allowed many businesses to maintain operations amid shelter-in-place and social distancing orders).
-I’m also encouraged by how the private sector is stepping in—for example, auto companies switching their manufacturing operations to produce health care equipment.
+I’m also encouraged by how the private sector is stepping in to produce health care equipment.

 Convertible securities combine attributes of stocks and bonds.
 With active management, these hybrid attributes can provide the opportunity for upside equity participation and the potential for risk mitigation during periods of volatility.